wsxiaoys/lil/readme.txt

        made

      jaileval ["clean"] <code>
-       the <code> will be executed in its own LIL environment.
-Unless "clean" is specified, the new LIL environment will get a copy of the currently registered native functions.
+       the <code> will be executed in its own LIL runtime.
+Unless "clean" is specified, the new LIL runtime will get a copy of the currently registered native functions.
 The <code> can use "return" to return a value (which is returned by jaileval)

      count <list>
        returns the number of items in a LIL list